AnushaPB/codespacer/README.md

 # Setting up GitHub codespaces for R

 This repository provides an example workflow of how to setup a GitHub codespace for R. First, a Docker image with all the necessary dependencies is built using a GitHub Action and pushed to the GitHub Container Registry.
-Then, the .devcontainer files are used to build the codespace from this image.
+Then, the image is used to build the codespace from this image.
 Some additional setup is also done to make sure the RStudio session starts automatically and is in the correct project.

 This repository can be forked and used as a template for setting up your own codespace for R. There are only two  changes required:
 1. Change the docker-image.yml to push the image to your github account (i.e., change `ghcr.io/anushapb/codespacer:latest` to `ghcr.io/yourusername/yourimagename:latest`)

 2. Change the devcontainer.json file to use your image (i.e., change `ghcr.io/anushapb/codespacer:latest` to `ghcr.io/yourusername/yourimagename:latest`)

 You will likely also want to update the install.R file to include any additional R packages you want to install.

 This repository uses code from the following repositories: